 What's the most important day in the schedule?

-Monday kitchen resets set the tone for the week, but consistency in all days is key.
+Monday's kitchen resets the tone for the week, but consistency on all days is key.

 What's the best minimalist approach to cleaning supplies?

-Stick to 3–4 multi-purpose, eco-friendly products that work for most surfaces.
+Use 3-4 versatile green cleaning products that will work on most surfaces.
 This reduces clutter and simplifies your cleaning process.

 Can I create a family-friendly cleaning schedule?

-Absolutely — assign age-appropriate tasks to kids, like dusting low shelves or putting toys away.
+Sure, you can set kids age-appropriate tasks like dusting a low shelf or putting away toys.
 It teaches responsibility and makes cleaning faster.

-What if I work long hours and have no time for daily cleaning?
+What if I work long hours and can't clean daily?

 Is deep cleaning necessary if I follow this weekly routine?

 Yes, but far less often.
-Seasonal deep cleans keep hidden areas fresh and prevent buildup, but weekly maintenance reduces the need for intense scrubbing.
+A seasonal deep clean keeps out-of-reach areas fresh and reduces build-up, while weekly maintenance lessens the need for tough scrubbing.

-Alright, friend — here’s the truth: a minimalist home practically begs for a simple, intentional cleaning routine.
+Hey there, friend – here's the deal: a minimalist home practically begs for a simple, intentional cleaning routine.

-You’re not scrubbing just to scrub; you’re maintaining a space that supports your peace of mind.
+You're not scrubbing to scrub; you keep everything to ensure your peace of mind.

-You’re creating an environment where you can walk in, kick off your shoes, and instantly feel the stress melt away.
+You're creating a space where you can feel like walking in, taking off your shoes, and forgetting the stress.

 • Consistency beats intensity.